kaktusas2598/Vigilant/README.md

  * 3D Rendering with OpenGL
  * Entity Component System
  * Model Loading (simple .obj loader or assimp?)
- * Lua Support (For scripting states and entities)
+ * Using Lua for dynamic state creation
- * Immediate mode GUI using Dear IMGUI (Altrough I am still looking at other options like Nuklear)
+ * Skeletal animation support

 ### Used Libraries